Chima-001/My-personal-workspace/README.md

-The files content various programs (all written in python) for beginner python programmers to study, run snd debug.
+The files contain various programs (all written in python) for beginner python programmers to study, run and debug.